Excessive debt? Take this quiz to find the best solution for you.

 The bad news is you don't have unlimited options.

-Here are the top 5 options for debt relief in Texas and the pros and cons of each:
+So, here are what I believe are the top 5 options for debt relief in Texas and the pros and cons of each:

 The Top 5 Debt Relief Options for Texas Residents